 §5.
 The requisite size of Juries may be made smaller by the Law than this Constitution allows otherwise, while the State may have ever fewer than thirty Citizens.

 §6.
 At the aforementioned convention, upon its dissolution, and during the following five calendar years, the Right to vote may be exercised and the Office of a Delegate may be held by those having attained fifteen years of age, the Office of a Senator at eighteen years, and those of the President and the Chief Secretary at twenty years; and likewise, but during the ten calendar years following the aforesaid dissolution, no Qualification for the length of Citizenship or residency shall be necessary for those Offices.

-The foregoing provisions may be extended by joint Resolution of the National Assembly for two years at a time, during the fifth year aforesaid and in the last year of each such extension; but this prerogative shall be forfeited permanently if at any time a new extension should fail to take effect before the expiration of another.
+The foregoing provisions may be extended by joint Resolution of the National Assembly for three years at a time, during the aforesaid fifth year and in the last year of each such extension; but this prerogative shall be forfeited permanently if at any time a new extension should fail to take effect before the expiration of another.

 DONE BY UNANIMOUS CONSENT AND SIGNED WITHOUT RESERVATION, we have subscribed hereunto our Names in testimony whereof and concluded the business of our convention on this day the ___ of ________ in the Year two thousand twenty-two.